tlk/beoplay-macos-remote-gui/Configuration.md

 # Configuration

-The application can be configured via the command line and must be restarted to pick up configuration changes.
+The application can be configured via the command line (Terminal.app).
+The app will only pick up configuration changes when it is opened.

 Example:
 ```